KiiPlatform/ebisu/tio/README.md

 - `buffer` : Callback implementation writes the state data to this buffer.

 - `size`/ `count` : Requested size (size * count) to be written to the buffer.
-If the retuned value does not muches the requested size, `tio_updater` aborts the update process this time but the loop continues to run.
+If the returned value does not muches the requested size, `tio_updater` aborts the update process this time but the loop continues to run.

 - `userdata` : Context object pointer passed to `tio_updater_start()` function.